hpc/pavilion2/docs/tests/env.rst

 The ``env`` attribute allows you to set environment variables in either the *run* or *build* scripts.
 They are configured as a YAML mapping/dict, and (unlike the rest of Pavilion) can have upper-case keys (but no dashes).
-Like with the run/build commands, the values are can contain any bash shell syntax without issue.
+Like with the run/build commands, the values can contain any bash shell syntax without issue.

 .. code:: yaml